 We may also use your information to improve our services.
 We do this by:

-We may share information with NZ Police and other government agencies in order to properly carry out our functions or if required by law.
+We may share information with NZ Police and other government organisations.
+This will only be done when required by law or to properly carry out our functions.
 For example:

 - to assist with the investigation of a criminal offence